 The rest of the watch didn’t undergo any visible changes.

-The watch is still powered by Ulysse Nardin‘s patented UN-66 self-winding movement consisting of more than 450 parts and featuring 109 jewels to ensure as lowest friction as possible, although this particular model features the patent-pending Silicium (1.1.1) cut hairspring.
+The watch is still powered by Ulysse Nardin‘s patented UN-66 self-winding movement consisting of more than 450 parts and featuring 109 jewels to ensure as low friction as possible, although this particular model features the patent-pending Silicium (1.1.1) cut hairspring.

-As usual for the brand of this caliber, the mechanism is decorated in the most satisfying way.
-Although some may find it a bit Spartan (well, it is Spartan, especially if you compare it to hand-crafted, hand-assembled, hand-engraved and hand-anything else movements produced by A. Lange & Sohne), it in fact very nicely matches both the spirit of the brand and the general feeling of the timekeeper.
+As usual for a brand of this caliber, the mechanism is decorated in the most satisfying way.
+Although some may find it a bit Spartan (well, it is Spartan, especially if you compare it to hand-crafted, hand-assembled, hand-engraved, and hand-anything else movements produced by A. Lange & Sohne), it in fact very nicely matches both the spirit of the brand and the general feeling of the timekeeper.

-Its Geneva stripes motifs (circular on the bridge and vertical on the base plate, which is clearly visible behind the silicon wafer part of the dial) give the watch its technical appearance that looks like a nice transition between traditions and future.
+Its Geneva stripes motifs (circular on the bridge and vertical on the base plate, which is clearly visible behind the silicon wafer part of the dial) give the watch its technical appearance that looks like a nice transition between traditions and the future.

 The massive oscillating weight, too, looks very impressive with its random engraving that makes a very good background for the brand’s easily recognizable “anchor” logo.

 Returning to the timekeeper’s dial for just a minute, I must admit that it is still far from being easily readable, but that, too, seems to be a part of the story.
-In an age of Postmodern when you can get all its functionality from an inexpensive portable electronic device, all parts of the dial are deliberately made more decorative than functional, although (with a bit of practice) you can still easily read current time and date: that’s all that you really need, I suppose.
+In an age of Postmodern when you can get all its functionality from an inexpensive portable electronic device, all parts of the dial are deliberately made more decorative than functional, although (with a bit of practice) you can still easily read the current time and date: that’s all that you really need, I suppose.

-Sonata’s long list of functions includes 24h alarm with a Cathedral gong, a countdown indicator, dual time system with instant time zone adjustor, and big date in double-window.
+Sonata’s long list of functions includes 24h alarm with a Cathedral gong, a countdown indicator, a dual time system with an instant time zone adjustor, and a big date in a double-window.

 Photos: Ulysse Nardin